 When you can buy mutual funds and ETFs

 When you can purchase a mutual fund or ETF differs.
 Mutual funds are priced only at the end of each trading day.
 While you can place your order at any time, it won’t be filled until the exact price of the fund is tallied up at day’s end.
 So you won’t know what you’re paying until the transaction is complete.
 But you’ll always pay the exact net asset value of the fund’s holdings.

 In contrast, an ETF trades like a stock on an exchange, and you can buy whenever the market is open.
-You can place your buy or sell order as you would for a stock, and see the exact price you pay when the order is executed.
-Unlike a mutual fund, you may end up paying much more or much less than the fund’s actual net assets, though the difference is usually negligible.
+You can place your buy or sell order as you would for a stock and see the exact price you pay when the order is executed.
+Unlike a mutual fund, you may end up paying more or less than the fund’s actual net assets, though the difference is usually negligible.

 This trading flexibility has helped make ETFs a popular way to invest.

 ETFs or mutual funds: Which one should you choose and why?

 In many ways mutual funds and ETFs do the same thing, so the better long-term choice depends a lot on what the fund is actually invested in (the types of stocks and bonds, for example).
 For instance, mutual funds and ETFs based on the S&P 500 index are largely going to perform the same for you.
 But actively managed funds may have widely different results, depending on how they’re invested.

 Where the differences come in, however, are in the fees, commissions, and other costs associated with your choice.
 And in these respects, ETFs have an edge on mutual funds.
 They also have an edge in terms of their tax efficiency, helping to reduce your overall tax burden.

 Do ETFs and mutual funds pay distributions?

 Mutual funds may pay distributions at the end of the year, while ETFs may pay dividends throughout the course of the year.
 But there’s a difference in these payouts to investors, and ETF investors have an advantage here, too.